 While at first glance this dip looks like guacamole, don’t be fooled!
-It’s actually a deliciously, creamy Sweet Pea Hummus!
+It’s actually a deliciously, creamy Sweet Pea Hummus by Maria and Alyssa Tosoni!
 Made with sweet peas, tahini, lime, chickpeas, and plenty of garlic, it’s brimming with flavor and nutrition.
 Whether you dip in some veggies, put it on a brown rice cake, or use it as a spread for a veggie-loaded sandwich, this hummus is a great staple.

 5. Caribbean Pigeon Pea Curry

 This Caribbean Pigeon Pea Curry is packed with protein and plenty of healthy vegetables.
 Although each vegetable contributes its own flavor and texture, the curried pigeon peas and mushrooms pack the biggest punch.
 The coconut milk-based curry is warming, smooth, and savory.
 A side of rice is unnecessary, but it ensures that you won’t miss one drop of this delicious curry.